 With the rise of the gig economy, a clear system has become essential for determining if a worker is an employee or independent contractor.
 Worker misclassification can have serious consequences.
 An employer who fails to properly classify their workers may be liable for back pay and penalties.

+The problem many organizations face when it comes to classification is the legal grey area around the differences between contractors and employees.
+That’s where the ABC test comes into play.
 This article will explain the ABC test used by courts when reviewing worker classifications and provide some tips on using it correctly in your business operations.
-We will cover:

 What is the ABC test?